What’s so special about Wild Heirloom Cacao?

 Why do you use coconut blossom nectar?

 Coconut blossom nectar is a mineralizing and nutritious, low-glycemic sweetener—meaning its sugar releases slowly into the bloodstream and does not spike blood sugar levels the way cane sugars do.
-Traditional cane sugar is refined and has undergone a highly processed methodology that strips the sugar of its molasses, after being boiled and cooled—it is left devoid of all nutrients, that results in a negative “crashing” side effect on blood sugar levels.
+Traditional cane sugar is refined and has undergone a highly processed methodology that strips the sugar of its molasses, after being boiled and cooled—it is left devoid of all nutrients and results in a negative “crashing” side effect on blood sugar levels.

 Why do you stoneground?